Vikingu-del/Inception-Guide/README.md

 ![Choose keyboard layout](photos/InstallAlpin/KeyboardLayout.png)

 After it will promt asking for the Hostname and the interface, and if we want to do any manual configuration of the network which we will put no because nothing is not required.
-Follow the example below
+Choose for hostname eseferi.42.fr.
+Follow the example below:

 ![Hostname and Interface](photos/InstallAlpin/interface.png)